Skip to content

 https://

 Free scan, no signup.
-See every problem in ~20s — pay $5 only if you want the fixes.
+See every problem — and every fix — in ~20s.
+No card, no paywall.
 Only scan a domain you own.